Stories That Stay With You

 Director, Cinematographer & Editor

-Javier is a visual storyteller shaped movement, music and light.
-He began his career filming music videos with friends in England, before returning to Spain to work as a director of photography and editor at a local film studio.
-There, he honed his technical and narrative skills across both commercial and artistic projects.
+Javier began his career in England, filming music videos with friends before joining a local film studio as a director of photography and editor.
+There, he refined his technical craft and narrative sensibility across both commercial and artistic projects, developing a distinctive visual style grounded in rhythm and emotion.

-Since the pandemic, Javier has focused increasingly on editing long-form sports and outdoor documentaries, including Jonas Deichmann – Das Limit bin nur ich and Trail der Träume, both currently streaming on Netflix and screened in cinemas across Germany.
+Since the pandemic, he has focused on editing long-form sports and outdoor documentaries such as Jonas Deichmann – Das Limit bin nur ich and Trail der Träume, both streaming on Netflix and shown in cinemas across Germany.

-In 2025, he co-founded Maleza Docs with Lucía — a creative collective dedicated to ethical documentary production and digital storytelling.
+In 2025, he co-founded Maleza Docs with Lucía — a creative collective devoted to ethical documentary production and digital storytelling.